Repeatability Error Messages for Performing Arts

 December 6-7: Fate – Beethoven Symphony No.5.
 Fate comes knocking as the PSO launches gripping performances of Ludwig van Beethoven’s Symphony No. 5 in C minor, Georges Bizet’s Carmen Suite No. 1, and Giuseppe Verdi’s La Forza Del Destino Overture, celebrating Verdi’s 200th birthday year.

 March 29-30: Klezmer!
+A Celebration of Jewish Music.
 The Second Avenue Klezmer Ensemble joins the PSO for a joyous program celebrating Jewish music, featuring the compositions of San Diego composer Myron Fink, Gustav Mahler and more!

-May 2-3: The Promise of Youth.
+May 2-3: Look to the Future!
 Joined by brilliant young piano soloist, William Kelly, the PSO shares the HBT stage with local high school students, then presents a program including Brahms’ Academic Overture and Beethoven’s Piano Concerto No. 3.

 -PSO Director, Ellen Weller